 Slide 14 switch out the $50/hour for whatever is the average employee hourly rate in your organization and the number of employees to make the slide work.

 Between slide 28 and 29 is another hidden slide.
 Which is just a bit of map of the relationship between learning and the various HR elements it impacts upon.
 You may or may not find this useful.

 Feel free to contact me if you want more information.
-All my contact details are on the last page of the PDF.

 I wish you well, it is an exciting adventure and one that you and your leaders will love, once you get all your systems in place to support it.
 So much more engaging and empowering for everyone!